luong-komorebi/Awesome-Linux-Software/README.md

 🐧 This repo is a collection of **AWESOME** Linux applications and tools for **any users/developers**.
 <br>
 🐧 Feel free to **contribute** / **star** / **fork** / **pull request** .
-Any **recommendations** and **suggestions** are welcomed.
+Any **recommendations** and **suggestions** are welcome.

 *Update: This repo has been published on [Gitbook](https://voluong.gitbooks.io/awesome-linux-software/content/).
-You can share this link to new users since they may find it friendlier to read than github.
+You can share this link with new users, as they may find it friendlier to read than GitHub.
 Download as a pdf [here](https://goo.gl/xhiKla).*

 **Acknowledgement:** *Everything written below is from my own experience in college and after reading various materials.
-I am neither a professional nor expert, but a student who has great passion.
-Anyone can open a discussion in the issue section, or a pull request in case something should be modified or added.
+I am neither a professional nor an expert, but a passionate student.
+Anyone can open a discussion in the issue section, or a pull request if something should be modified or added.
 If you consider my work valuable, a [donation](#donation) is much appreciated.*

 Chinese version : [here](https://github.com/LewisVo/Awesome-Linux-Software/blob/master/README_zh-CN.md) or [here](https://github.com/alim0x/Awesome-Linux-Software-zh_CN) or [here](https://github.com/0xE8551CCB/awesome-linux-software-cn).
 Brazilian Portugese version : [here](https://github.com/LewisVo/Awesome-Linux-Software/blob/master/README_pt-BR.md).